What is a book coach?

 How can I connect with you?

-I post regularly about a variety of writing life topics on Facebook and Instagram, and you can subscribe to my monthly newsletter for free tips, exercises, and other special opportunities.
-If you’re interested in working with me, you can schedule a 30-minute exploratory call.
+I post regularly about a variety of writing life topics on Facebook, Instagram, LinkedIn, and you can subscribe to my monthly newsletter for free tips, exercises, and other special opportunities.
+If you’re interested in working with me, I recommend scheduling a 30-minute exploratory call.

 What craft resources do you recommend?